dealingwith/daniel-industries/_posts/2003-03-10-Fairness-Part-II.md

  - comment
 ---

 Well, this has been a long time coming.
-I started a series called "Fairness" with this [blog post]({{site.url}}/2002/12/23/Fairness-part-I/).
-[Chris Woody](http://qahal.blogspot.com/) replied to that post, and a fairly (yuk yuk) thorough discussion ensued.
+I started a series called "Fairness" with this [blog post]({{site.url}}/2002/12/23/Fairness-part-I/). <a class="dead">Chris Woody</a>[^1] replied to that post, and a fairly (yuk yuk) thorough discussion ensued.
 I have been meaning to post it for some time, and I'm finally tying up these loose ends.

 I may yet continue my ideas on how we see values (like fairness) and issues (like with authority), interpreted in different ways...but for now this thread should do it.